• Skip to primary navigation

-This Thai Noodle Salad with Coconut-Lime Dressing recipe is quick, easy, and super tasty!
+This Cold Thai Noodle Salad with Coconut Lime Dressing is both creamy and crunchy.
 It is light, refreshing, and infused with fragrant Thai flavors.
-It is naturally gluten-free, vegan-adaptable, and ready to eat in just 7 minutes!
+It is naturally gluten-free, vegan-adaptable, and ready to eat in just 10 minutes!
 Learn how to make homemade Thai noodle salad with this fast and simple recipe.

 Overhead view of a bowl of Thai Noodle Salad with Coconut-Lime Dressing with chopsticks on a grey background.